Crispy Roasted Duck Recipe (Easy Oven-Roasted Duck)

 If you love duck with crackling golden skin, juicy meat, and bold Caribbean-inspired aromatics , this crispy roasted duck will quickly become your holiday favorite.
 This method uses a high-heat finish for that restaurant-style crispiness plus easy seasoning, no complicated steps, and big flavor.

 I love using Maple Leaf Farms whole duck for this recipe; it’s a trusted brand that’s all-natural, gluten-free, and comes with a flavorful orange sauce that makes holiday prep even easier.
-I alsoprefer to use this annatto paste for deeper flavor and rich color, but if you don’t have it on hand, annatto powder works perfectly fine for color as well.
+I also prefer to use this annatto paste for deeper flavor and rich color, but if you don’t have it on hand, annatto powder works perfectly fine for color as well.
 I would recommend, if the color of the duck isn’t a big concern for you but more so flavor, you can simply omit annatto paste or powder altogether.

 Whether you're serving this for Thanksgiving, Christmas, or a cozy Sunday dinner, this recipe is beginner-friendly and delivers impressive results every time.